Updated at 6:49 p.m. ET on July 7

 "Part of doing our work well is to make sure we don't talk about it," he said, approximately a year and 27 days before talking about the FBI's work in a pretty public way.

-July 2, 2016: Trump tweets that it "is impossible for the FBI not to recommend criminal charges against Hillary Clinton," setting up an obvious conflict for when Comey goes public with an investigation announcement just a few days later.
-This theme continues throughout July, as the Republican National Convention is peppered with "Lock her up!" chants.
+July 2, 2016: Trump tweets that it "is impossible for the FBI not to recommend criminal charges against Hillary Clinton," setting up a major conflict when Comey goes public with his investigation announcement just a few days later.
+Trump's theme continues throughout July, as the Republican National Convention is peppered with "Lock her up!" chants.

 Aug.
-22, 2016: Trump makes news at a rally in Akron, Ohio, for saying a special prosecutor is needed for the Justice Department to "investigate Hillary Clinton's crimes."
+22, 2016: Trump makes news at a rally in Akron, Ohio, when he argues a special prosecutor is needed for the Justice Department to "investigate Hillary Clinton's crimes."

 "The Justice Department is required to appoint an independent special prosecutor because it has proven itself to be really, sadly, a political arm of the White House," Trump says.